damianhakert/damianhakert.github.io/source/posts/2017-01-23-gitlab-2016-year-in-review.html.md

 ### File Locking (EE Premium)

 [File Locking](https://docs.gitlab.com/ee/user/project/file_lock.html) is an EE Premium feature that can be used to prevent binary files from being overridden.
 This is useful for many use cases, like game development with models, art assets, and sound files or on a website when editing a graphic.
+File Locking also works for non-binary files.

 ### Environments